jxnl/blog/docs/services.md

 ## What does working with me look like?

-The first step is we meet and discuss the specific problems your project is facing in implementing or improving its AI capabilities.

-If I'm not the right fit for your project, I will help you find the right person by leveraging my network.
-If it makes sense for us to work together, then I will write up a proposal Situation Assessment where I establish objectives, metrics, and the benefits you hope to capture.
+Initially, we'll discuss your companies goals and challenges.
+If it makes sense, I'll draft a proposal outlining our objectives, metrics, values.
+Otherwise, I'll try to connect you with a suitable expert from my network who can help.

 ### **What do I offer?**